Bear Mascha shares a concrete cage with bear Felix.

 May

 Joint assessment visit of the five bears with an experienced wildlife veterinarian and representatives of the Ministry of Agriculture, Forestry and Food.
-All participants of the assessment visit confirm the previous conclusion that the bears suffer and are in need of urgent help.
+All participants of the assessment visit confirm the previous conclusion that the bears should be relocated to a species-appropriate facility that meets the needs of the bears.

 2022